jeremyts/SentinelLDKLicenseConfigurationHelper/README.md

 This is a brand new service I've created.
 I will be writing an article with a full explanation and installation instructions.

 This is compiled licensed software.
-The compiled code has been obfuscated to prevent decompiling and duplication of this project.
+The compiled code has been obfuscated to protect my intellectual property by preventing decompiling and duplication of this project.
 The service will run for 10 minutes without a valid license and then stop itself, clearing the configuration.
 This may provide enough time to test it out.
 I am happy to provide a 30 day evaluation license on request.